 The ferry to Catalina from San Pedro is operated by the same company that operates the Long Beach Ferry — Catalina Express.
 Again, there are a few sailings per day between San Pedro and Avalon and the San Pedro port also has sailings to the other “city” on the island, Two Harbors, so leaving from this port is a good option if you would like to explore the area outside of Avalon.

 Like the ferry from Long Beach, expect sailing time to take about an hour port-to-port and try to be at the ferry terminal at least 30 minutes before your expected departure times.

 Catalina Island Tour from Los Angeles

-If you would prefer to visit Catalina as part of an organised tour rather than independently and save yourself the headache of organising everything yourself, then this tour leaving from Anaheim is a great choice for you.
+If you would prefer to discover Catalina as part of an organised tour rather than independently and save yourself the headache of organising everything yourself, then this tour leaving from LA & North Orange County is a great choice for you.